Franz Kafka Society

-Among the stated goals of the organisation is to foster cultural pluarity among the Czech, German and Jewish people of Central Europe.
-It also aims to translate the entire work of Franz Kafka into Czech.
+Among the stated goals of the organisation was to foster cultural pluarity among the Czech, German and Jewish people of Central Europe.
+It also aimed to translate the entire work of Franz Kafka into Czech.

 The Franz Kafka Society initiated the creation of the Statue of Franz Kafka, created by Jaroslav Róna.
 The statue was presented in the Czech capital of Prague in 2003 where it has remained ever since.
 The buildings of the society currently host a replica of the library of books owned by Kafka, totalling around 1,000 books and articles.

+The society was dissolved on July 4, 2022.